 - 14.1 Each team will appoint a Team Manager.
-The Team Manager will be responsible for team funds and accounting, transportation requirements, tournament information, distribution of team and association handouts, and general interface with the coaching staff and parents. - 14.2 Each team account will require a 2-signature system.

-- 14.3 Each team will submit a year-end Financial Statement to the VP of House league or Jr. Greyhounds. - 14.4 Each Team Manager is responsible for preparing and distributing a financial budget to be given to parents and league directors at the beginning of the season.
+The Team Manager will be responsible for team funds and accounting, transportation requirements, tournament information, distribution of team and association handouts, and general interface with the coaching staff and parents. - 14.2 Each team account will require a 2-signature system. - 14.3 Each team will submit a December 15th and year-end Financial Statement to the VP Operations, Treasurer and VP House League/VP Jr Greyhounds. - 14.4 Each Team Manager is responsible for preparing and distributing a financial budget to be given to parents and league directors at the beginning of the season.
 In addition, financial statements are to be prepared twice per season (January and year end).
-A copy must be given to all parents and the League Director. - 14.5 Coaching Staff will include a certified Coach, one or two Assistants, Manager, and a certified Trainer, one of whom must be female.
+A copy must be given to all parents and the VP Operations, Treasurer and VP House League/VP Jr Greyhounds. - 14.5 Coaching Staff will include a certified Coach, one or two Assistants, Manager, and a certified Trainer, one of whom must be female.
 Jr Hounds Girls Hockey rep teams should have two certified trainers.
 A woman must be present in the dressing room with players when a male coach is present.
-Also, at least one female with Speak Out must be present behind the bench during games. - 14.6 Coaches and Managers may meet with the Executive to discuss Association operations. - 14.6.1 Should an applicant apply from outside the association, the executive reserves the right to amend the weighting of the scoring elements to reflect a fair selection process. - 14.7 Coaches and Managers are encouraged to hold regular team meetings with players/parents to discuss team operations and collectively decide on fundraising, transportation, tournaments, special events, and outstanding issues. - 14.8 Team management guidelines will be provided to each Coach.
-It will be the responsibility of the Coaching Staff to implement the guidelines as stated.
-Guidelines will be developed jointly between the Coaching Selection Committee and the Coaching Staff.
-Guidelines will include: - Codes of Conduct for players, parents, coaches, spectators, and officials. - Promotion of fair play and good sportsmanship. - 14.9 Equal ice time for exhibition games. - 14.10 Fair ice time but not necessarily equal ice time for Jr Greyhound Girls Hockey Rep tournament or sanctioned league play. - 14.11 HL teams have equal ice time for tournaments. - 14.12 Two deep always with players including text messages and emails.
+Also, at least one female with Respect in Sport must be present behind the bench during games. - 14.6 Coaches and Managers are encouraged to hold regular team meetings with players/parents to discuss team operations and collectively decide on fundraising, transportation, tournaments, special events, and outstanding issues. - 14.7 -It will be the responsibility of the Coaching Staff to implement the guidelines as stated.
+Guidelines will include: - Codes of Conduct for players, parents, coaches, spectators, and officials. - Promotion of fair play and good sportsmanship. - 14.8 Equal and fair ice time for exhibition games. - 14.9 Fair ice time but not necessarily equal ice time for Jr Greyhound Girls Hockey Rep tournament or sanctioned league play. - 14.10 House League teams have equal ice time for tournaments. - 14.11 Two deep always with players including text messages and emails.
 All communication or interaction with players must be two deep.
-Two members of the coaching staff that have a valid police record check and respect in sport, or the players' parents and a member of the coaching staff. - 14.13 OWHA TWO DEEP DRESSING ROOM POLICY: It will be the Policy of the Ontario Women's Hockey Association that, when any player under the age of 18 is in the team dressing room(s) before, during and after a game, tryout or practice, a minimum of two of the following shall be present in the dressing room(s) or immediately outside the dressing room(s) with the door ajar: two team or association officials, properly screened or one such official and an adult person, 18 years or older, associated with the team.
-The OWHA recommends at least one of the individuals supervising a dressing room be a female. - 14.14 Dispute Resolution Guidelines for players and parents.
-Every team (House League and Jr Greyhound Girls Rep hockey) will be given a copy of the most recent and up-to-date version of the Constitution/Operating Guidelines at the beginning of the hockey season. - 14.15 All coaching staff, managers and trainers of all teams shall supply the Registrar with a Criminal Record Check by the deadline date as stated in the Constitution, Section 3 Abuse C These Criminal Record Checks should not be more than 4 months old when accepted by the
+Two members of the coaching staff that have a valid police record check and respect in sport, or the players' parents and a member of the coaching staff. - 14.12 OWHA TWO DEEP DRESSING ROOM POLICY - It will be the Policy of the Ontario Women's Hockey Association that, when any player under the age of 18 is in the team dressing room(s) before, during and after a game, tryout or practice, a minimum of two of the following shall be present in the dressing room(s) or immediately outside the dressing room(s) with the door ajar.
+Two team or association officials, properly screened or one such official and an adult person, 18 years or older, associated with the team.
+The OWHA recommends at least one of the individuals supervising a dressing room be a female. - 14.13 Dispute Resolution Guidelines for players and parents.
+This will be available online. - 14.14 Each team will appoint a parent representative who is not a member of the coaching staff.